RShankar/Intro-to-Microprocessors/Lab Project Examples/Seven Segment Display/readme.md

-This is an extension to project #5 page 55 of Lucio Di Jasio's "In 10 Lines Of code" This extension displays on a four digit 7-seg display instead of the 2 digit used by Di Jasio.
+ This is an extension to project #5 page 55 of Lucio Di Jasio's "In 10 Lines Of code".

+ This extension displays on a four digit 7-seg display instead of the 2 digit used by Di Jasio.

  Before we start a warning: